BVA Counseling

 BECU Foundation Scholarship: $2,500 renewable scholarship.
 Must be a BECU member to apply

 Cancer Unwrapped - Open to grades 9-12.
 Essay between 500-2,000 words.
-Invites students to ubmit an essay about their experience with cancer.
+Invites students to submit an essay about their experience with cancer.
 Must be well-written, compelling, and emotionally honest.
-Due March 3, 2020.

 Dave "Hendu" Henderson Scholarship: $5,000 scholarship.
 250-300 word double-spaced essay on "how does continuing your education make you smile everyday?"
 Minimum 2.0 GPA.
 Apply online here or mail to: Toys for Kids - Hendu Scholarship / PO Box 2104/ Issaquah, WA 98027